TheF1rstT1me/robHelp/README.md

-# Представляю вашему вниманию специальную утилиту для ROBLOX
+# I present to your attention a special utility for ROBLOX
-## Для чего она нужна?
+## What is it for?

-> Малая часть того, что вы с ней сможете:
+> A small part of what you can do with it:
-> 1. Воспроизводить любые анимации на плейсах (Для всех игроков)!
+> 1. Play any animations on the playlists (For all players)!
-> 2. **Общаться с игроками с помощью Gemini AI!**
+> 2. **Communicate with players using Gemini AI!**
-> 3. Телепортироваться в любые точки на плейсах с помощью TP Tool!
+> 3. Teleport to any point on the place using TP Tool!